lucidrains/DALLE2-pytorch/README.md

     decoder = decoder
 )

-# send the text as a string if you want to use the simple tokenizer from DALL-E1
+# send the text as a string if you want to use the simple tokenizer from DALLE v1
 # or you can do it as token ids, if you have your own tokenizer

 texts = ['glistening morning dew on a flower petal']